PDP names candidates for 3 Valley seats, fields Mehbooba against Ghulam Nabi in Anantnag | Politics

 On the Congress party's manifesto, the former chief minister said this was the best manifesto in the past 70 years. ''It does not talk about 2 crore jobs but 30 lakh jobs only.
 It does not have jumlas but achievable goals.''
 Asked if she will campaign for the INDIA bloc outside Jammu and Kashmir, the PDP president said she cannot do it. ''We could not strengthen the alliance here in Jammu and Kashmir which is in such terrible situation.
 What will I say to people in other places?'' she said.

-Mufti has contested Lol sabha elections three times earlier and won twice -- in 2004 and 2014.
-Her only electoral defeat came at the hands of National Conference leader Omar Abdullah in the 1999 general elections.
+Mufti has contested Lok Sabha elections four times earlier and won twice -- 2004 and 2014.
+She lost to National Conference leader Omar Abdullah in the 1999 general elections while she came third in 2019 Lok Sabha polls, behind Hasnain Masoodi (NC) and G A Mir (INC).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)